wtce/mac-dev-setup/README.md

 ```
 $ mvn -v
 ```
-and the output should be:
+and the output should be (it may be slightly different if you are using jEnv to use non-system JRE):

 ```
 Apache Maven 3.6.1 (d66c9c0b3152b2e69ee9bac180bb8fcc8e6af555; 2019-04-04T12:00:29-07:00)